Linkaan/Fagelmatare/INSTALL.md

   Subdevices: 1/1
     Subdevice #0: subdevice #0
 ```
 The device name will look like `hw:<card>,<device>`.
 So for example in the example above the device name will be `hw:1,0`.
-Let's restart picam with out correct ALSA device name:
+Let's restart picam with our correct ALSA device name:
 ```bash
 tc@box:~$ killall picam
 tc@box:~$ /usr/local/bin/picam --alsadev hw:1,0 --time &